eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/load-factors.md

 - To maintain consistency in demand-capacity comparison, rounding of fractional conversion results should be avoided.
 - If a WeekBasedCapacityGroup links several WeekBasedMaterialDemand containing the same material, the Load Factors applied to these WeekBasedMaterialDemand should be identical.

 Suppliers can use comments to provide customers with additional information about the applied Load Factors.
-For more details on this communication feature, see Chapter 5.9 of the [CX-0128 DCM Standard document](https://catenax-ev.github.io/docs/standards/CX-0128-DemandandCapacityManagementDataExchange)
+For more details on this communication feature, see Chapter 5.9 of [CX-0128 Demand and Capacity Management Data Exchange][StandardLibrary]

 ## Example

 The supplier produces two toys coloured red and chrome on its line for the customer.
 Both materials pass through the same station within the colouring process.

 Red toy needs 1 cycle at this station.
 Chrome toy needs 2 cycles because it needs to be painted twice.
 The supplier can effectively produce 250 cycles per week at this station.

-#### Sequence Diagram
+### Sequence Diagram

 ```mermaid
 sequenceDiagram
 Participant c as Customer